Meaad96s/datapreparation_titanic/README.md

 ## Learning objectives.

-You will acquire the skills of data engineering by cleaning, fomatting and shaping your data.
+* Acquire the skills of data engineering/cleaning
+* How to fomat and shape your data according to your project requirement.
 If you have a poor data you will have a poor results.

 ## Estimated time